aimms/documentation/webui/application-settings.rst

 * :token:`header` - The Header/Title text you want to display for the status message.
 This is an optional field.
 If left empty, no value is displayed.
 * :token:`icon` - The icon you want to associate with the message.
 You can select from a list of 1600+ icons, the reference can be found in the `icon list <../_static/aimms-icons/icons-reference.html>`_. `Custom icons <folder.html#custom-icon-sets>`_ can also be used if required.
 This is an optional field and if left empty, no icon will be displayed.
-* :token:`color` - The color you want to display for the icon configured.
+* :token:`color` - The color you want to display for the icon configured, eg: Blue, Red, etc. Browsers support around `140 color names <https://www.w3schools.com/colors/colors_names.asp>`_.
 This is an optional field.
 You can also use Hex codes eg: #FF0000 for Red.
 * :token:`text` - The text you want to display for the status message.
 This is a required field.
 * :token:`tooltip` - The text to be displayed when the user hovers over the status message.
 This is an optional field and if left empty, no tooltip is displayed.
 * :token:`procedure` - The procedure you want to execute when the respective status message is clicked.
 This is an optional field.